 2) The bill only includes inherited conditions.
 The bill defines "disability" as "any disease, defect, or disorder that is genetically inherited, including, but not limited to: (a) A physical disability; (b) A mental or intellectual disability; (c) A physical disfigurement; (d) Down syndrome; (e) Scoliosis; (f) Dwarfism; (g) Albinism; (h)Amelia (absence of one or more limbs); or (i) A physical or mental disease. " Although the bill is not limited to just the examples given, they must be "inherited" conditions.

 Potter's syndrome is considered lethal.
 Tell that to US Congresswoman Jaime Herrera-Beutler, whose daughter Abigail received a kidney donated from her dad, and will turn 8 in July, Lord willing.
+Under this bill, babies like little Abbigail are as expendable as yesterday's newspaper.

 Anything that is considered "incompatible with life" would not be covered.
 The Disability Abortion Ban is nothing less than selective prebirth euthanasia, masquerading as pro-life compassion.
-Just as we should not stab our terminally-ill grandmother in the heart with digoxin to kill her, we also should not do the same to our preborn children.
+Just as we should not stab our terminally-ill grandma in the heart with digoxin to kill her, we also should not do the same to our preborn children.
 Prenatal end-of-life comfort care is available for babies with terminal illnesses.
 God is the author of life and death - not man.

 4) The bill contains a fictional "life of the mother" exception.
 According to several experts in the field of high-risk obstetrics and gynecology, there is no such thing as a maternal condition that requires a preborn child to be intentionally killed in order to save the mother's life.
 None.
 Not one.
-There are life-threatening emergencies that require an emergency delivery of a premature baby, who tragically might not survive the delivery.
+There are life-threatening emergencies that require the emergency delivery of a premature baby, who tragically might not survive the delivery.
 However, trying and failing to save a baby is far different than intentionally murdering a baby.
 There can be no exceptions for murder.

 5) The bill does not treat abortion as murder.
 An abortionist who violates this act would be charged with a 3rd-degree felony, the least serious felony charge.
 The charge is bumped up to a 2nd-degree felony if he kills the mother as well.
 This is not equal justice.
 These pro-life politicians may say they believe abortion is murder, but they don't act like it.